-- Do you hide things such as pornography, romance novels, affairs, crushes, hidden lines of credit (credit cards) or plans for the future that don’t include your marriage partner?
+- Do you hide things from your marriage partner?
+Such as pornography, romance novels, affairs, crushes, hidden lines of credit (credit cards) or plans for the future which don’t include them?

-- Do you excuse behaviour that upsets your husband or wife by comparing yourself to people who behave worse?
+- Do you excuse behaviour that upsets your wife or husband by comparing yourself to people who behave worse than you.

-- Do you control the money in your household and watch all of your partner’s spending, leaving them limited funds while you hoard money or hide money transactions and/or lines of credit to buy yourself luxuries, treats or indulgences (or make investments in only your name), thinking you deserve more than an equal share – or perhaps blaming your partner for your current financial situation and everything wrong in your life?
+- You control the money in your household and watch all of your partner’s spending.
+Leaving your partner limited funds, while you hoard money or hide money transactions and/or lines of credit (credit cards) to buy yourself luxuries, treats or indulgences (or make investments in your name), thinking you deserve more than an equal share – or perhaps unfairly blaming your partner for your current financial situation and everything wrong in your life?

-But before I tell you anything more, there is something I need to share.
-There was a time I was labelled a narcissist, and I want to share our story with you . . .
+There was a time that I was labelled ‘mentally ill’ because I displayed the symptoms above.
+Below I am going to share that story with you . . .

 They Said I was a Narcissist!

-Years ago when my wife Kim was looking for help with our marriage, she was scared very badly by the online expert* on Narcissistic Personality Disorder who described my behaviour very accurately.
-There were other professionals we saw at that time who agreed that I was a narcissist.
-The professionals pronounced “no hope” for our marriage and said because this disorder was incurable (this has since been changed in the latest DSM), the only smart choice Kim had was to leave me.
+Years ago when Kim was looking for help with our marriage, she was scared very badly by the online expert* on Narcissistic Personality Disorder who very accurately described my self centered behaviour.
+Kim spoke to other professionals at that time who agreed that I was a narcissist.
+Because this disorder was incurable (this has since been changed in the latest DSM), they pronounced ‘no hope’ for our marriage and declared the only smart choice Kim could make was to leave me.

-*Sam Vaknin the supposed expert on NPD, claimed that he was a narcissist but was diagnosed (on TV) as being a psychopath instead!
-Please make sure you don’t let people fool you or your spouse that being a narcissist and a psychopath are the same thing!
-Don’t let people tell you there is no hope!
+*Sam Vaknin the supposed expert on NPD, claimed he was a narcissist but instead was diagnosed (on TV) as being a psychopath!
+Please make sure you don’t let people fool you or your spouse into believing that being a narcissist and a psychopath are the same thing!